project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 **Description of Parameters**

-Node ID: The name of the framework as provided by the organization
+Node_ID: The name of the framework as provided by the organization

-Version Key: Identifies the version of changed object
+VersionKey: Identifies the version of changed Category

-#### Create a Term
+### Creating a Term

 1. Use the [Add Term API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1TermCreatePost), to create a new term in the category.
 The categories can be retrieved and listed using [Fetch API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CategoryReadClassGet).
 The sample values provided in the request body are indicative.